Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Heat kernels, Brownian motion, and random walks

-where $I$ is the identity matrix.
-When $\rho \equiv 1$, this is can be understood as a probability in terms of a random walk: to be precise,

-where $\wt \cW$ is a standard continuous-time random walk on $\bZ^2$ starting at $x$, and $\wt T_X$, $X \subset \bR^2$, denotes the first time at which $\wt \cW$ leaves $X$, which in light of the definition \cref{eq:Lap}, we understand to be the first time it jumps along a bond associated with a line segment not entirely contained in $X$.
+where $\wt \cW$ is a simple random walk on $\bZ^2$ starting at $x$, and $\wt T_X$, $X \subset \bR^2$, denotes the first time at which $\wt \cW$ leaves $X$, which in light of the definition \cref{eq:Lap}, we understand to be the first time it jumps along a bond associated with a line segment not entirely contained in $X$.
+For general $\rho$,